yousefh112/SESASR_labs/README.md

-Here is a complete README file for your GitHub repository, based on the course information you provided.

----

 # Sensors, Embedded Systems and Algorithms for Service Robotics - Lab Solutions

 This repository contains the laboratory solutions for the **Sensors, Embedded Systems and Algorithms for Service Robotics** course at **Politecnico di Torino** (Academic Year 2025-2026).